×

 • Taking preventive medication: Talk to your healthcare provider about prescription medications that may help prevent migraines.

-• Maintaining a healthy lifestyle: Get enough sleep, eat a healthy diet, and exercise regularly to help reduce the risk of migraines.
+• Maintaining a healthy lifestyle: Prioritize adequate sleep, a balanced diet, and exercise to minimize the risk of migraines.

-• Considering alternative therapies: Acupuncture, massage, and other alternative therapies may help reduce the frequency and severity of migraines.
+• Considering alternative therapies: Acupuncture, massage, and other alternative treatments may assist in decreasing both the frequency and intensity of migraines.

 It is recommended to consult a neurologist if the headache is unbearable and does not go away after several hours.
 It may go along with the following: